talonstrikesoftware/Working_with_React_and_Go/notes/section6-notes.md

 - At this point can retrieve genres from database and return as json

 54: Displaying the list of Genres
+- Update client to hook to api and display list of genres
+-
 55: Getting movies by Genre
 56: Displaying movies by Genre
 57: Showing Genre name - an alternative to lifting state